HfMT-ZM4/symbolist-electron/readme.md

 2. **to do**: get notification of exit from inspector incase of clean up.

 ### Click and Drag
 1. If the user clicks and drags on an object, the `transform` callback function is called.
-The standard method for object translation in symbolist is to first apply a transform matrix to the object, which is constantly updated whever the mouse is moved while dragging.
+The standard method for object translation in symbolist is to first apply a transform matrix to the object, which is constantly updated whenever the mouse is moved while dragging.
 The transform matrix is an attribute of the object that transforms the other attributes without changing the values directly.
 E.g. if an object has an attribute of `cx="100"`, the transform matrix will offset from `cx="100"`, but not change the value of `cx`.
 For convenience, the translation matrix can be applied using the helper function `ui_api.translate`.
 2. On mouse up, the `ui_controller` will check to see if any of the selected object have a transform matrix, and then call the object class' `applyTransformToData` function, which should apply the transform matrix to the elements attributes.
 E.g. updating the value of `cx` in the example above.
 There is a helper function `ui_api.applyTransform` which performs this for SVG objects.

 ### Edit Mode